Battle of Two Sisters: No-Man's-Land

+Major Jaimet says he made sure the conscripts in his rifle company got enough meat for he authorized his men to shoot and butcher sheep and fry their edible remains over camp fires among the boulders behind British view.

 At about 2.10 am local time on 10 June a strong 45 Commando fighting patrol probed the 3rd Platoon position.
 In the ensuing fight, Special Forces Sergeants Mario Antonio Cisneros and Ramón Gumercindo Acosta were killed; two more Argentine Special Forces lying in ambush for the Royal Marines were wounded.
 The British military historian Bruce Quarrie later wrote: